kcsongor/kcsongor.github.io/_posts/2015-10-02-time-travel-in-haskell-for-dummies.md

 The `assemble` function turns a list of instructions to `[(Addr, Instr)]` in the Assembler monad (which is a synonym for Tardis SymTable SymTable).
-What’s that 0 doing there, you might ask?
+What’s that 0 doing there, you ask?

 We need to keep track of the address we will use for the next instruction.
 This is because of labels.
 When we encounter a regular instruction, we put